djndl1/CSNotes/os/concepts/overview.md

 ## Memory

-- Hierarchical architecture;
+- Hierarchical architecture: registers, cache, main memory, nonvolatile storage.

-Certain correspondence is established between cache lines and memory addresses.

-L1 cache: inside the CPU and usually feeds decoded instructions into the CPU's execution engine; L2: several megabytes of recently used memory words.

-## Disks

-- Surface, cylinder, track, sector
-  - tracks through several surfaces forms a cylinder
+- Cached data are transferred in cache lines.
+  - L1 cache in CPUs (dozens of KB) and L2 cache (several MBs)
+  - when and which item to cache, which cache line to use: a new item will generally be entered on every cache miss.
+  - when and which item to evict

+- Main memory: volatile RAM, non-volatile RAM (ROM, EEPROM, Flash memory, CMOS)
+  - MMU for virtual memory management

+- Non-volatile storage
+  - hard disks: Surface (disk surface), cylinder, track (an annular region), sector (segments of a track, typically 512 bytes). tracks through several surfaces forms a cylinder.
+Moving the arm of read/write heads is slow, taking 5-10 msec to a random cylinder and another 5-10 msec for the neeeded sector to rotate.
-SSDs are not disks at all, they are flash memory.
+  - SSDs: not dissk at all but flash memory.
+  - Persistent memory: Intel Optane

 ## I/O Devices